CKSPantherGirlsRobotics/Animal-Allies-Challenge-2016/README.md

 TODO: Write a project description

 ## Requirements
-* Download and install the ev3 LEGO Mindstorm software
+* Download and install the EV3 LEGO Mindstorm software
 * Download and install git

 ## Usage

-The project files can be opened from withing the EV3 Mindstorm software
+The project files can be opened from within the EV3 Mindstorm software

 ## Contributing